ashdtu/elfi/README.md

 pip install elfi
 ```

-ELFI is currently tested only with Python 3.5.
+On some platforms you may have to use `pip3 install elfi`, as ELFI is currently tested only with Python 3.5.
 If you are new to Python, perhaps the simplest way to install it is [Anaconda](https://www.continuum.io/downloads).

 Currently it is required to use Distributed 1.14.3.